Patient Eligibility for HCT

 Three hematopoietic cell sources are used in HCT: bone marrow, peripheral blood stem cells (PBSC), and umbilical cord blood.
 Each source in an allogeneic transplant can come from a related or unrelated donor or cord blood unit.
 Most autologous transplants use PBSC for ease of collection of the cells and a more rapid hematopoietic recovery.

 Recent outcome studies have demonstrated that related and unrelated donor transplant outcomes are comparable in many patient populations.
 Therefore, lack of a related donor should not preclude referral for a transplant consultation.

-If an unrelated donor is needed, between 66-93% of patients have an available and willing HLA-matched donor at ≥7 of 8 loci through the Be The Match Registry®, depending on race or ethnicity.
+Currently, the chance of having a matched, available donor on the Be The Match Registry®, ranges from 29-79% depending on patient ethnic background.
 Because appropriate planning and early donor identification are critical for optimal outcomes, early referral for a transplant consultation is appropriate, even for patients who ultimately may never need HCT.

 Other (Non-Clinical) Factors

 A psychosocial evaluation is important to assessing a patient's ability to undergo a transplant.
 The primary goal of the assessment is to manage any psychosocial issues that would interfere with the transplant procedure and the recovery phase.
 [1-3]